LDMX-Software/ldmx-software.github.io/docs/Startup-Exercises.md

 ### Goal: Fill a Histogram with the Transverse Momenta of All Particles

-1. Use the `NewProcessor.py` script to generate a new analyzer in your branch of ldmx-analysis.
+1. Copy an existing analyzer's header and source files to your own files and clean out all the old code (renaming where necessary).
+   - "renaming where necessary" is deceptively simple, reach out for some help on slack if you are unfamiliar with C++!
 2. Make sure your new processor can be added to the processing sequence by having it print "Hello World" to the screen for each event.
 You will need to add your new processor to a python configuration file (like you used above) and have the processor in the sequence provided to the ldmx process.
-3. Look at `DummyAnalyzer` to see how to list all of the products in each of your events.
-Get your analyzer to print out the PDG IDs of all of the simulated particles for each of the events in your sample.
+3. Determine how to access the SimParticles from the event.
+(Browsing the code-base for other processors which do this is a common method!)
 4. Now that you have the collection of simulated particles in your analyzer, have your analyzer fill a histogram of the transverse momentum of each of the simulated particles.
-The `DummyAnalyzer` also fills a simple histogram, but it does not use the collection of simulated particles.

 Now you've gotten a basic analyzer running and filling histograms!
 You can go forward and start making more interesting histograms from the objects that other processors put into the event.